Learn English with Vox Podcasts

 2. Did anything they said in this podcast surprise you?
 Why?

-4. Would you encourage your government to invest in (more) nuclear energy?
+5. Would you encourage your government to invest in nuclear energy?
+Why or why not?

-6. What are the best alternatives to nuclear energy - consider cost, reliability, safety and the environment?
+7. What are the best alternatives to nuclear energy?
+Consider cost, reliability, safety, and the environment.

-7. Would you live near a nuclear power plant if it meant your power bills were halved?
+8. Would you consider living near a nuclear power plant if it meant your power bills were cut in half?

 triangle Script 대본 Roteiro Texto

-Bill Gates says that if you want to be serious about our climate emergency, you got to get serious about nuclear energy.
+Bill Gates says that if you want to be serious about our climate emergency, you've got to get serious about nuclear energy.

-Because right now nuclear generates an absolute enormous amount of the zero carbon electricity worldwide.
-And we know you know to decarbonise the energy system, to fight climate change right, we need to reduce carbon emissions to zero.
+Because right now nuclear generates an absolute enormous amount of the zero-carbon electricity worldwide.
+And we know, you know, to decarbonize the energy system, to fight climate change right, we need to reduce carbon emissions to zero.
 And right now in the US, I believe nuclear actually generates about half of our zero-carbon electricity nationwide.
 And a big risk for us in the US is that there are a lot of old nuclear plants, and they are about to go offline soon.
-And just the way cost had to come out, they are likely to be replaced by natural gas.
-They don't get replaced by renewables, which are also zero carbon, they get replaced by natural gas which is a fossil fuel and emits methane and CO2.
+And just the way costs kind of come out, they are likely to be replaced by natural gas.
+They don't get replaced by renewables, which are also zero-carbon, they get replaced by natural gas.

 Okay, well, before we get into all of the history and even all of the issues in the way of a nuclear future, let's just talk about how this works.